KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hindu-vedic-lattice.md

 ---

-## 6. Shiva and the Aionic-Khaonic Bridging
+## 6. Shiva and the Aionic-Theonic Bridging

 Shiva's structural placement at L₀ Aion / L₅ Theon (per the MFLR canonical resolution of Flag #3) articulates a distinctive structural function within the Hindu pantheon: the bridge-figure between the bifurcal-coherence ground and the centropic-hypostatic arc.
 Shiva's mythology articulates this bridging-function through multiple narrative-articulations that the structural reading parses cleanly.